sofa-framework/SofaPython3/README.md

 This project is composed of a Sofa plugin to embed a python interpreter into a Sofa based simulation as well as several python modules that exposes the different c++ components used in Sofa.
 The binding is designed to be idiomatic python3 API with tight integration for numpy.
 This project is in a WIP state, please use it only if you are willing to help in the developement.

 ## Installation
+*Special note for Mac users:* Some users reported issue when compiling SOFA with SP3 on mac, using `boost < 1.70`.
+It would seem that boost uses the deprecated STL smart pointer `auto_ptr` which has been removed entirely from the standard library on some of the latest versions of MacOS.
+To fix this, install a more recent version of boost (>1.70 should do)

 ### Requirement Install
 - pybind11 (minimal 2.3)